perak/kitchen-site/files/contribute.md

 How to contribute?
 ==================

 **Meteor Kitchen** is under developement, its new and not well tested yet.
-If you find this project interesting, please feel free to ask questions, report issues, request features or just spit me into face on this <a href="https://github.com/perak/kitchen-site/issues" target="_blank">GitHub page</a> :)
+If you find this project interesting, please feel free to:

+- Report issues or request features at this <a href="https://github.com/perak/kitchen-site/issues" target="_blank">GitHub page</a>.

+- Ask questions and discuss in <a href="https://groups.google.com/forum/#!topic/meteor-talk/zXgP7ddCdHk" target="_blank">meteor-talk</a> forum.

 Contributors
 ============